Spain2394/yolo_seedling/README.md

 ## Basic Usage

 In order to get YOLO ROS: Real-Time Object Detection for ROS to run with your robot, you will need to adapt a few parameters.
-It is the easiest if duplicate and adapt all the parameter files that you need to change from the `darkned_ros` package.
+It is the easiest if duplicate and adapt all the parameter files that you need to change from the `darknet_ros` package.
 These are specifically the parameter files in `config` and the launch file from the `launch` folder.

 ## Nodes